Mortgage Loan Calculator

 The interest rate that you pay will vary according to numerous variables.
 Things that affect your interest rate quote are credit score, property type, loan size, debt ratios and more.
 The interest is the money that you will pay to the mortgage lender that you borrow the money from.
 If your loan is sold, the interest rate and other terms of the loan do not change.

 Principal and interest are two different things.
 The principle is the amount of money that you are borrowing divided over the months of the term of the loan, paid back in equal installments every month.
 Remember that with a mortgage you are paying back both the principal amount that you borrow, as well as interest on the principal.
 The interest is the fee you pay to borrow the principal and is determined by the interest-rate that you are charged.

 The property taxes are charged by the county or city that you live in.
 Property taxes are based on a percentage of your property value, which can change from year to year.
 Your property taxes will depend on the assessed value of your home and the tax rate charged by your local tax assessor.
-You may be required to pay your property taxes through an escrow account, and the lender will pay each tax bill as it comes due, from that escrow account.
+You may be required to pay your property taxes through an escrow account.
+And the lender will pay each tax bill as it comes due from the escrow account.

 Homeowners insurance issued by an insurance company protects your home and personal belongings.
-An insurance policy protects you against loss from fire, theft, and may include other types of damages like water damage, earthquake and flooding if you are in a flood zone.
+An insurance policy protects you against loss from fire and theft.
+It may include other types of damages like water damage, earthquake and flooding if you are in a flood zone.

 Private Mortgage insurance (PMI)